stephengpope/no-code-architects-toolkit/docs/image/transform/image_to_video.md

-# Image to Video Endpoint
+# Image to Video Endpoint Documentation

 ## 1. Overview

-The `/v1/image/transform/video` endpoint is a part of the Flask API application and is responsible for converting an image into a video file.
-This endpoint is registered in the `app.py` file under the `v1_image_transform_video_bp` blueprint.
+The `/v1/image/transform/video` endpoint is part of the Flask API application and is responsible for converting an image into a video file.
+This endpoint is registered in the `app.py` file under the `v1_image_transform_video_bp` blueprint, which is imported from the `routes.v1.image.transform.image_to_video` module.

 ## 2. Endpoint